xuxiangyang/sidekiq-throttled-worker/README.md

 Sidekiq concurrency limit per worker in whole cluster,  inspired by [sidekiq-throttled](https://github.com/sensortower/sidekiq-throttled).
 This gem only support concurrency, and try to avoid use lua in redis to reduce redis CPU usage.

+This gem was designed to limit concurrency for some sensitive resources, e.g., databases and http requests, without concurrency limit, sidekiq may crush this services.
+When some worker exceed concurrency limit, this gem may try to slow down sidekiq process.
+Concurrency limit should only be use to in extreme case, you should not use this gem to limit business logic

 ## Installation

 Add this line to your application's Gemfile: